chetanpawar7/chetanpawar7/README.md

 # Hi there, I'm Chetan Pawar👋

 ## About Me

-I'm a passionate   developer with a keen interest in building innovative solutions that solve real-world problems.
+I'm Passionate Software Developer.
 I specialize in web development, with expertise in both front-end and back-end technologies.
 I'm always eager to learn and explore new technologies to enhance my skills and contribute meaningfully to projects.

 ## Skills